PhuocThienTran/Mini-Projects/Ionic App Development/README.md

-**The TypeScript projects will feature:** App development w/ Angular, node.js, and Ionic 5
+**The Ionic projects will feature:** App development w/ TypeScript, Angular, node.js, and Ionic 5

 **To run these projects locally:**